LucaIta/GOT-game/README.md

 ## Technologies Used

-This app uses Firebase and a GOT quotes API.
+This app uses Firebase and the Game of Thrones Quotes API.
-* API:
-* Game of Thrones Quotes
 * https://github.com/wsizoo/game-of-thrones-quotes

 ### License